quabug/EntitiesBT/README.md

 - Separate runtime nodes and editor nodes.
 - Easy to extend.
 - Also compatible with Unity GameObject without any entity.
-- Able to serialize behavior tree into binary file.
+- Able to serialize behavior tree into the binary file.
-- Flexible thread control: force on main thread, force on job thread, controlled by behavior tree.
+- Flexible thread control: force on the main thread, force on job thread, controlled by behavior tree.
 - Runtime debug window to show the states of nodes.
 - Optimized.
 0 GC allocated by behavior tree itself after initialized, only 64Byte GC allocated every tick by [`CreateArchetypeChunkArrayAsync`](Packages/essential/Runtime/Entities/VirtualMachineSystem.cs#L59).

 ## Disadvantages
 - Incompatible with burst.
 - Incompatible with il2cpp.
 - Lack of action nodes.
-(Will add some actions as extension if I personally need them)
+(Will add some actions as extensions if I need them)
 - Not easy to modify tree structure at runtime.
 - Node data must be compatible with `Blob` and created by [`BlobBuilder`](https://docs.unity3d.com/Packages/com.unity.entities@0.11/api/Unity.Entities.BlobBuilder.html)